How to Build a Fly Rod Tube Roof Rack

 Step 3

-Before mounting your fishing rod storage vault to your roof rack, make sure the reel box can open and close smoothly.
-If it’s lockable, even better.
-You might need to adjust the opening and closing mechanisms, but a suitable ammo or Tupperware box should work just fine.
+Before you add your fishing rod storage vault to your roof rack, ensure you can open and close the reel box and that it’s lockable if desired.
+You might have to tinker with the open and close mechanisms, but if you used a suitable ammo or Tupperware box, then it should be fine.

 Step 4